 - From here, navigate to the “Text correction” sub-menu, then disable both Suggest contact names and Personalized suggestions options.

-Samsung keyboard lagging?
+If your Samsung keyboard lagging

 If you have an older Samsung smartphone, we highly recommend using Gboard or Google Keyboard.
 Samsung, which has not received official software or firmware updates, often experiences keyboard lag cases, this is because there are no updates to stabilize the system.
 If this happens to your new Samsung device, try to check what software is consuming your Samsung smartphone’s RAM memory, because this can be the cause of keyboard lag.

-If Your Keyboard Slow on Android device:
+If Your Keyboard Slow on Android device

 If Your Keyboard Slow on Android device, it’s might be your android devices is not ready to handle the process.
 This problem usually come after you restarted your android device.
 The other issue is your device RAM is too busy to handle the keyboard software, The tips is you should “Clear the Chace in your device storage to make more space for the process”.

-If Your Android Keyboard Slow to Appear:
+If Your Android Keyboard Slow to Appear

 If this still happen, just switch your keyboard software into Google Keyboard, it’s fast and smooth because there are many keyboard software that has too much background processing that has impact to the software performance.